jorisboth/Windows-Disk-Performance/README.md

 To make this work, do the following:

 - Import the template
-- Put the file "discoverdisks.ps1" in your zabbix agent directory
+- Put the file "discoverdisks.ps1" in on the host under c:\Zabbix.
+If you want to change this, also adjust the discovery rule
 - Add the following lines to your zabbix agent config:

 ```